Blog

 What to Look Out for and Avoid When Shopping for a New LIS System

-This article gives lab information system buyers a headstart on the evaluation process and helps ensure their successful implementation of modern LIS software technology by focusing on potential pitfalls, risks, or negative outcomes that must be avoided at all costs.
+This article provides lab information system buyers a head start on the evaluation process and helps ensure their successful implementation of modern LIS system technology by focusing on potential pitfalls, risks, or negative outcomes that must be avoided at all costs.

 LIS Systems and Red Flag Warnings